EXACTLY one year ago, three Australian families were spending their last day as normal people.

 Whose old habits died hard

-Although you might dream of the high life, adopting the spending habits of a millionaire doesn’t come as naturally as you might think.
+Although you might dream of high life, adopting the spending habits of a millionaire doesn’t come as naturally as you might think.

 That’s what the winning family from Canberra found after banking their $28 million.